Frequently Asked Questions

 Our students are also very well prepared in science and are exposed to principles taught in high school.
 Our middle schoolers have complete dissections and complete an 8th Grade project either in robotics, engineering, or rocketry.

 Our students’ integrity, self-discipline, and knowledge base set them apart from their peers.
 They frequently are complimented in high school for their preparedness and character.

 To which schools do graduates go?

 Our Crusader graduates attend many Catholic high schools, including Paul VI Catholic High School and Bishop Denis J. O’Connell.
 Some students choose programs at private high schools like St. John’s Prep as well as the local public high schools.
 Our students have also gone on to participate in Academy of Science (AOS), Reserve Officers’ Training Corps (ROTC), and Thomas Jefferson High School for Sciences and Technology.

 Our Educators are certified and licensed in the Commonwealth of Virginia, either through the Virginia Department of Education or through the Virginia Catholic Education Association.

 How does the school handle discipline, including bullying?

-Our Lady of Hope has a strict discipline code which includes zero tolerance of physical violence, bullying, and cyber bullying.
+Our Lady of Hope has a strict discipline code that includes zero tolerance for physical violence, bullying, and cyberbullying.
 Teachers and administration respond swiftly to any reported incidents.